newsnowlabs/docker-ingress-routing-daemon/README.md

 As the IP TOS byte can store an 8-bit number, this model can in principle support up to 256 load-balancer nodes.

-As, currently, the unique `NODE_ID` is determined from the load-balancer node's ingress network IP, the ingress network cannot be larger than a `/24`.

 As the implementation requires every container be installed with one policy routing rule and routing table per load-balancer node, there might possibly be some performance degradation as the number of such load-balancer nodes increases (although experience suggests this is unlikely to be noticeable with <= 16 load-balancer endpoint nodes on modern hardware).

 ## Scope for native Docker integration